 All Decentralization grant applications are now closed for 2019.
 Applications and seminar dates for the 2020 cycle will be released in the spring of 2019.

-Applications for all grant types, Community Arts, Arts Education, and Individual Artist are due on September 30, 2018.
-The individual artist grant is not offered in Schoharie County.
+Applications for all 2019 grant types, Community Arts, Arts Education, and Individual Artist were due on September 30, 2018.
 For additional information or to schedule an individual meeting, contact your grant coordinator: Schoharie Grant Coordinator, Dennis Shaw at firstname.lastname@example.org, or Columbia and Greene Grant Coordinator, Margaret Uhalde at email@example.com or 518-943-3400.

 This year, the Greene County Council on the Arts will offer Technical Assistance Seminars in Greene, Columbia, and Schoharie counties on a variety of subjects, chosen by community members, and facilitated by experienced community members.
 These seminars are free and open to the public.
 Registration is not required, but attendants may send questions in advance to be covered during the seminar.

 - Nonprofit 101, featuring the Albany Law Clinic.
 November 14th, 5PM at the Greene County Council on the Arts in Catskill, NY.

 More TA Seminars will be held in the spring of 2019, including:

 - How to Use the Media to Your Advantage (advertising, news coverage, press releases, etc.), featuring Wayne Sheridan

 - Community Outreach through Partnerships, featuring Elena Mosley and Melissa Sarris